Systems-Theory-in-Systems-Biology/EPI/docs/source/tutorial_material/tutorial.rst

 Define your model
 -----------------

 Next, you need to define your model.
-The most basic way is to derive from the :py:class:`eulerpi.core.model.Model` base class.
+The most basic way is to derive from the :py:class:`eulerpi.core.models.BaseModel` class.

 .. literalinclude:: ../../../eulerpi/examples/temperature/temperature.py
   :language: python